-In addition to Rule G7 and G25 an applicant must be in possession of an MTech: Consumer Science: Food and Nutrition or equivalent.
-(Approved by Senate Rules Comm wef 2014/10)
+In addition to Rule G7 and G25 an applicant must be in possession of an MTech:

+Consumer Science: Food and Nutrition or equivalent.

 In accordance with Rule G5, there is a limitation on the number of students that can be accepted in this programme.